-Magnolia bark, specifically, is noted as being effective at reducing the stress and anxiety that result in irritability.* Extracts of Magnolia officinalis (magnolia bark), are rich in the phytochemicals honokiol and magnolol, which have the ability to alleviate stress while producing a calming effect.* In recent human clinical studies in menopausal women, researchers demonstrated magnolia bark’s anxiolytic effects to reduce irritability.*6 To date, no significant toxicity or adverse effects have been reported in the clinical studies.
+Magnolia bark, specifically, is noted as being effective at reducing the stress and anxiety that result in irritability.* Extracts of Magnolia officinalis (magnolia bark), are rich in the phytochemicals honokiol and magnolol, which have the ability to alleviate stress while producing a calming effect.* In recent human clinical studies in menopausal women, researchers demonstrated magnolia bark’s anxiolytic effects to reduce irritability.*5 To date, no significant toxicity or adverse effects have been reported in the clinical studies.

 Occasional sleeplessness is another menopausal symptom that can dramatically impact a woman’s quality of life.
-Melatonin promotes natural sleep and supports the regulation of circadian rhythms.* Melatonin has a clock-shifting effect and can help to regulate sleep-wake cycles in humans by advancing or delaying the sleep phase depending on the time of administration.*7 In human studies, acute toxicity of melatonin has been demonstrated to be extremely low.8
+Melatonin promotes natural sleep and supports the regulation of circadian rhythms.* Melatonin has a clock-shifting effect and can help to regulate sleep-wake cycles in humans by advancing or delaying the sleep phase depending on the time of administration.*6 In human studies, acute toxicity of melatonin has been demonstrated to be extremely low.7

-Estroven products that contain Melatonin:
+Estroven dietary supplement products that contain Melatonin:

 Memory lapses is a symptom that affects menopausal women.
 Estroven uses Ginkgo Biloba to address memory concerns.*

 Standardized Ginkgo extract, contains flavonoid glycosides and terpenoids and is commonly used as a memory and concentration enhancer.
-Ginkgo biloba has been studied in several clinical trials and was found in varying degrees to enhance cognitive performance, memory, and attention.*1,9,10 General clinical trials involving ginkgo extracts produced few adverse effects, which were typically the same as the placebo.1
+Ginkgo biloba has been studied in several clinical trials and was found in varying degrees to enhance cognitive performance, memory, and attention.*1,8,9 General clinical trials involving ginkgo extracts produced few adverse effects, which were typically the same as the placebo.1

-Estroven product that contain Gingko Boloba:
+Estroven dietary supplement products that contain Gingko Boloba:

-Estroven products that contain Synetrim CQ:
+Estroven dietary supplement products that contain Synetrim® CQ: